 2. From business interruptions to physical harm

 Cyberattackers are already using operational technology environments as weapons, they can be successful enough to cause human casualties.
-The Russia-Ukrainian war and the increasing political tensions between China, Taiwan and the United States only exacerbate the potential geopolitical threats OT systems face.
+We've seen this in the Russia-Ukrainian war and more recently the Israel-Gaza conflict.
+This exacerbates the potential geopolitical threats OT systems face.

 Collateral damage and supply chain risks

 The above-mentioned trends are mainly direct threats, but it is also possible that organisations become victims as a result of collateral damage.
 Consequences of cyber-attacks on OT security can often be unintended and the methods are often imprecise.
 This leaves a big risk for collateral damage.
 When a cyber-attack takes place at one company, it may affect others in the process.
 You might think that your information is unimportant or unattractive to cybercriminals, but this is often not the case.
 Don't underestimate the desirability of your data!